We are now accepting applications for our 5th class (2021-2022) in the Future Leaders Program (FLP).

-The Future Leader Program is a graduate medical education professional development program designed to recognize high potential physicians-in-training committed to high value practice and advance their understanding of how to lead value-related quality improvement, with carefully selected didactics, leadership development and direct mentoring from 7 faculty champions who represent academic medical centers leading high value care.
+The Future Leader Program is a graduate medical education professional development program designed to recognize high potential physicians-in-training committed to high value practice and advance their understanding of how to lead value-related performance improvement, with carefully selected didactics, leadership development and direct mentoring from 7 faculty champions who represent academic medical centers leading high value care.
 Applications are due May 1st, and notifications will be sent by June 15th.

 Participants gain an understanding of the process required for successful value-related quality improvement implementation, including cross-specialty collaboration, patient education and engagement in decision making, evidence-based provider educational campaigns, carefully designed clinical decision support, provider-level feedback reports, overcoming implementation barriers, and evaluating quality and safety outcomes.
 An understanding of the importance of implementation and outcomes research is enhanced by participation in the annual national conference, with registration fee waived.
 There is no cost to participate in the program, and a certificate is issued upon completion of all requirements.

-- Complete online application, including signed attestation form from training program director and institutional mentor
+- Complete Online application and PD attestation forms below from training program director and institutional mentor

 - Complete educational curriculum that incorporates interactive online modules by Christopher Moriates, MD, Associate Dean for Healthcare Value, Dell Medical School and the Institute for Healthcare Improvement